maxxiimo/the-front-end-manifesto/chp3-foundation-styles.md

 ### Compass Set Up

-1. In [Chapter 1][] we added `gem 'compass-rails'` to our gemfile through the book starter code.
+1. In [Chapter 1][] we added `gem 'compass-rails', github: "Compass/compass-rails", branch: "rails4-hack"` to our gemfile through the book starter code.

+    NOTE: For Rails 3.x remove the `, github: "Compass/compass-rails", branch: "rails4-hack"` portion of the gem.

     It's now time to initialize this gem through the following command:

         $ bundle exec compass init